jallanxjallan/onemanairforce/adaptation/stories/muharto_thanks_cameron.md

 ---

 Muharto
-visits The Jakarta Post to personally thank Sabam and Cameron.
+visits The Jakarta Times to personally thank Cameron and Syd and pick up any extra copies of the edition.
 He says he he has been bombarded with calls from old Air Force comrades, asking about what happened to the gold.
 Muharto goes on to say that he had tried to solve the mystery himself, but had gotten nowhere.